Customer Insights to Transform Sales Conversations

 There are four types of pain points relevant in sales, including:

-• Productivity pain points = these pain points add excess work and stress to your customer's lives.
+• Productivity pain points: These pain points add excess work and stress to your customer's lives.
 For example, it's a productivity pain point if assistants at a retail store have to manually calculate a customer's change, as the process reduces their efficiency at the checkout.

-• Financial pain points = these pain points hurt your customers financially.
+• Financial pain points: These pain points hurt your customers financially.
 For example, it's a financial pain point if a retail store cannot afford its POS system.

-• Process pain points = these pain points add friction to processes that should be easy.
+• Process pain points: These pain points add friction to processes that should be easy.
 For example, it's a process pain point if a retail store doesn't have a bank nearby, so the manager needs to drive 40 minutes every week to deposit money.

-• Support pain points = these pain points arise out of an inadequate customer service experience.
+• Support pain points: These pain points arise out of an inadequate customer service experience.
 If for example system administrators have to deal with complicated maintenance issues, and don't receive support in a timely and efficient manner, they'll have to spend an unreasonable amount of time seeking out solutions on their own.

 Let's get started.